Local Space-Time Smoothing for Version Controlled Documents: Segmentation

 \subsection{Experiments}

 Figure~\ref{fig:segVis} displays the ground truth segment boundaries and the segmentation results obtained by applying $k$-means clustering ($k=11$) to the metric \eqref{eq:segMetric}.
-This qualitative result shows that the predicted segments match the actual edges in the documents even though no edge or gradient information was used in the segmentation process.
+The figure shows that the predicted segments largely match actual edges in the documents even though no edge or gradient information was used in the segmentation process.